Why Senior Pets Make Great Companions

 Age is just a number.
 Dogs and cats live for 10-15 years on average, and many live even longer than that.
 A “senior” pet has lots of love left to give, and many special memories are yet to be made.

 Train less, enjoy more.
 Most adult dogs are already house-trained so you won’t have to go through the difficult stages of teaching house manners and cleaning up after accidents.
-Also, no puppy chewing means your shoes are probably safe.
+Also, your shoes are probably safe since they are out of the puppy chewing stage.

 Easier Introductions.
 Senior pets are often on the mellower side, and they can be easier to introduce to resident pets.
 They are also known to settle into new environments with a bit more ease.